 • Smoking causes damage to the small blood vessels.
 This damage disrupts the healing process and is a major risk factor for infections and amputations.

-• Medicines: Certain steroids may decrease body’s immune system.
-A decreased immune system may make it hard for the body to fight infection and heal itself.
+• Medicines: Certain medication like steroids may decrease the body’s immune system which makes it difficult for the body to fight infection and heal itself.

 • Poor nutrition: Not eating enough healthy foods can decrease the oxygen and blood flow to feet.

-• Smoking: Smoking increases the risk for blood vessel disease that can lead to foot ulcers.
+• Smoking: Smoking increases the risk of blood vessel disease that can lead to foot ulcers.

 • Weight: Increased weight increases the amount of force and pressure on feet.

 What are the signs and symptoms of Diabetic Foot?

 • Redness surrounding a wound

 • Pain in the legs or buttocks that increases with walking but improves with the rest